-We did not identify any direct evidence on the benefits and harms of screening for cognitive impairment, although there is one in-process trial that may help address this issue.
-As such, our review answers two primary questions: 1) How well does screening detect dementia or MCI in primary care? and 2) How effective are interventions to improve patient or caregiver outcomes in people with mild to moderate dementia or MCI?
-We identified over 260 studies that addressed these questions, more than a quarter of which were identified as part of this update.
+We identified only one trial that provided direct evidence on the benefits and harms of screening for cognitive impairment.
+As such, our review primarily answers two questions: 1) How well does screening detect dementia or MCI in primary care? and 2) How effective are interventions to improve patient or caregiver outcomes in persons with mild to moderate dementia or MCI?
+We identified more than 260 studies that addressed these questions, more than a quarter of which were identified as part of this update.
 Despite the accumulation of new data, we believe that the conclusions are concordant with the findings of the previous review.
-104, 105